 To change your disaster recovery type to add a local Autonomous Data Guard standby database:

 - On the Autonomous Database Details page, in the Resources area select Disaster recovery.

-- In the row showing the database's disaster recovery details, click at the end of the row and select Update DR
+- In the row showing the database's disaster recovery details, click at the end of the row and select Update disaster

 - Select Autonomous Data Guard.